 In March 2014, Prof Hayward received ijazas in ʿAqīdah and Sirah.

 Unusually for a social scientist, Prof Hayward is also very active in the literary arts.
-He has published much poetry and fiction, including two books of short stories and two collections of poetry.
+He has published much poetry and fiction, including two books of short stories and three collections of poetry.
 They have garnered strong reviews.
 His poems have appeared in many literary and community magazines and journals, including Damazine, Al Mu'min, Spin, Fresh, The Invitation, Southern Ocean Review, Chaff, Nineteen-O-Splash, The Mozzie and Valley Micropress.
 His second major poetry collection, Splitting the Moon: A Collection of Islamic Poetry, was published by Kube Publishers in 2012.
-He is currently working on his next Islamic poetry collection, to be titled Poems from the Straight Path: A Book of Islamic Verse, appeared in 2017.
+His third collection, Poems from the Straight Path: A Book of Islamic Verse, appeared in 2017.